StructuralNeurobiologyLab/areaX-connectomic-analysis/README.md

 To additionally get the vesicle density and run other scripts in the 'single_vesicle_analysis' folder with individual vesicles you need to have a centre coordinate of each vesicle ready.
 For segmentation of vesicles or other organelles the elektronn3 toolkit was used in this project prviously (https://github.com/ELEKTRONN/elektronn3).
 Before running any of the scripts first run 'vesicle_prep.py'.

-Important functions
+Important scripts and functions
 ---
+For overview on all cell types (see above which preparation functions need to be run):
+- 'general\connectivity_fraction_per_ct.py': In- and outgoing connectivity per cell type, matrices to summarise connectivity on cell type level
+- 'general\ct_morh_analysis.py': Quantifies morhological parameters of different cell types, seperates them with PCA and UMAP
+- 'general\ct_soma_radiuspy': Estimates the soma radii for all cell types independently of the other functions.
+- 'general\ct_org_volume_density_cell_volume.py': Calculates organelle volume density of whole cell in relation to cell volume
+- 'general\ct_organell_volume_density': Calculates organelle volume density of specific compartment in relation to skeleton pathlength of that compartment
+- general\ct_organell_comp_surface_area_density': Calculates organelle surface area density of specific compartment in relation to surface area of that compartment

 General functions that are repeatetly used in the analysis are found in the different helper files:
-- 'analysis_conn_helper': provides functions for connectivity analysis
+- 'general\analysis_conn_helper': provides functions for connectivity analysis
--  'analysis_morph_helper': provides functions for morphological analysis
+-  'general\analysis_morph_helper': provides functions for morphological analysis
-- 'vesicle_helper': provides functions for analysis of individual vesicles
+- 'general\vesicle_helper': provides functions for analysis of individual vesicles

 Further analysis that might useful for other connectomic datasets:
 - 'dir_indir_analysis/CT_comp_conn_analysis.py': Gives compartment specific conectivity details of several inputs to one cell type.
 This includes information of a synapse targets the dendritic shaft, spine head, spine neck or soma of a neuron.